UN Troops Recapture C.African City From Rebels - UrduPoint

 - Over 60,000 refugees - On January 4, Touadera was declared the victor, although the political opposition cried foul.

+On Sunday, an opposition alliance called on the UN to investigate its special envoy to the country, Mankeur Ndiaye, accusing him of "conspicuously" backing Touadera during the polling.

-The results accounted for only about half of registered voters, as hundreds of thousands were unable to cast their vote in areas held by rebels.
+MINUSCA spokesman Monteiro said on Twitter late Sunday that Ndiaye "remains focussed on his mission... with the total and unreserved support of the international community."
+The election results accounted for only about half of registered voters, as hundreds of thousands were unable to cast their vote in areas held by rebels.

 On Wednesday, the rebel forces mounted their closest attack yet to Bangui before being pushed back with the loss of a peacekeeper, the UN said.